scottaohara/a11y_tooltips/README.md

 Tooltips appear when hovering over or focusing a tooltip component.

-Tooltps, per the [W3C Recommendation](https://www.w3.org/TR/wai-aria-practices/#tooltip), should not be revealed until after a short delay (1 - 5 seconds) has passed.
+Tooltps, per the WAI-ARIA 1.0 Practices Recommendation, should not be revealed until after a short delay (1 - 5 seconds) has passed.
 By default, this tooltip plug-in has a __1s delay__.
 To remove this delay, use the class `.a11y-tip--no-delay`

 When a tooltip is revealed, hitting the <kbd>ESC</kbd> key will hide the tooltip until the instance is blurred and focus or hover is reapplied.